kristianmandrup/cream/README.markdown

 Check out [Cancan permits](http://github.com/kristianmandrup/cancan-permits) for more info for how to use Permits.

-*Cancan permits* support all the ORMs that both Devise and Roles Generic support.
+*Cancan permits* support all the ORMs that both Devise and Roles support.

 ### Permits Editor